Cool Tools: Powershell ISE-Steroids

 improve the execution plan by checking the data

-In my reading, I found out that checking the constraints can enable the constraint to be marked as …
+In my reading, I found out that checking the constraints can enable the constraint to be marked …

 Red Gate SQL Source Control v4 offers schema locks